-This guide is a starting point for further research into technical terms, not a comprehensive dictionary.
+This guide is a starting point for further research into technical terms; it is not a comprehensive dictionary.
 We provide usage notes about capitalization, fonts, and pronunciation where needed, but not every term here is defined.
-External resources with detailed technical definitions can be found in Appendix B.
+You can find detailed technical definitions in the external resources listed in Appendix B.

-Technical Formatting
+Advice on Technical Formatting